Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Better Cotton Initiative (BCI):

-The Better Cotton Initiative (BCI) is a global not-for-profit organization and the largest cotton sustainability program in the world.
-Its goal is to improve global cotton production for the people who produce it, the environment it grows in, and the sector’s future by developing Better Cotton as a sustainable mainstream commodity.
+The Better Cotton Initiative (BCI) is a global not-for-profit organization and the world's largest cotton sustainability program.
+Its goal is to improve global cotton production for the people who produce it, the environment in which it grows, and the sector’s future by developing Better Cotton as a sustainable mainstream commodity.

 ISO 14001:

 ISO 14001 is the international standard that specifies requirements for an effective environmental management system (EMS).
-It provides a framework that an organization can follow rather than establishing environmental performance requirements.
-This standard helps organizations improve their environmental performance through more efficient resource use and waste reduction, gaining a competitive advantage and the trust of stakeholders.
+It provides a framework that an organization can follow, rather than establishing its environmental performance requirements.
+This standard enables organizations to enhance their environmental performance by utilizing resources more efficiently and reducing waste, ultimately gaining a competitive advantage and the trust of stakeholders.

 Leather Working Group (LWG):

-The Leather Working Group (LWG) is a not-for-profit membership organization for stakeholders across the leather supply chain.
-The LWG assesses and promotes sustainable environmental business practices within the leather industry, providing certification assessing the environmental compliance and performance capabilities of leather manufacturers and promoting sustainable and appropriate environmental business practices within the leather industry.
+The Leather Working Group (LWG) is a not-for-profit membership organization that serves as a platform for stakeholders across the leather supply chain.
+The LWG assesses and promotes sustainable environmental business practices within the leather industry, providing certification that evaluates the environmental compliance and performance capabilities of leather manufacturers and promotes sustainable and responsible environmental business practices within the industry.

 Recycled Claim Standard (RCS) and Global Recycled Standard (GRS):

 The Recycled Claim Standard (RCS) and Global Recycled Standard (GRS) are standards for tracking and verifying the content of recycled materials in a final product.
 These standards ensure accurate labeling, providing transparency to stakeholders and consumers.
-They enable increased use of recycled materials and promote reducing virgin materials, water usage, and energy consumption.
+They enable the increased use of recycled materials and promote the reduction of virgin materials, as well as water usage and energy consumption.

 Carbon Trust Standard:

-The Carbon Trust Standard certifies organizations for real carbon reduction and commitment to ongoing reductions year-on-year.
+The Carbon Trust Standard certifies organizations for achieving real carbon reductions and their commitment to ongoing year-on-year reductions.
 It’s a mark of excellence designed to recognize and reward an organization’s genuine commitment to reducing its environmental impact and demonstrate its achievements in reducing greenhouse gas emissions.

 Climate Neutral Certification:

 Climate-neutral certification verifies that a company measures, reduces, and offsets its carbon emissions to achieve a net-zero carbon footprint.
-By calculating emissions, reducing those emissions, and offsetting any remaining emissions through the support of carbon offset projects, companies can earn the Climate Neutral Certified label and provide consumers with a trustworthy and transparent sustainability claim.
+By calculating, reducing, and offsetting their emissions through the support of carbon offset projects, companies can earn the Climate Neutral Certified label and provide consumers with a trustworthy and transparent sustainability claim.

 These certifications and standards help businesses, consumers, and stakeholders understand the environmental and social impacts of their clothing choices and can assist in identifying manufacturers that are committed to sustainable practices.